What are the Latest ACA Reporting Changes and Deadlines?

 E-Filing Deadlines

-The deadline for e-Filing 1095-C and 1094-C forms to the IRS is April 1, 2024 (since March 31st falls on a Sunday).
+The deadline for e-filing 1095-C and 1094-C forms to the IRS is March 31, 2025.
 Keep in mind that there could be additional ACA state reporting requirements for your organization with differing deadlines.
 The states to pay special attention to are California, New Jersey, Massachusetts, Rhode Island, and the District of Columbia.

-Be aware of the full list of form types that are required to be sent to the IRS electronically based on the total number of forms submitted.
+Be aware of the full list of form types that are required to be sent to the IRS electronically based on the total number of forms submitted, including:

 • Forms 1042–S